wellfour/wellfour/README.md

 QA Automation engineer.
 ---

 I am a QA Automation Engineer specializing in automating tests for web, API, and mobile applications.
 With my own server and a well-established infrastructure, I ensure efficient test execution.
-Leveraging Docker, Jenkins, Docker UI, and Docker Compose, I scale the environment seamlessly.
+Leveraging Docker, Jenkins, Selenoid, Docker UI, and Docker Compose, I scale the environment seamlessly.
 I generate comprehensive Allure reports enriched with insightful screenshots, videos, and page source code.

 Integrating GitHub webhooks into my workflow allows for seamless CI/CD pipeline integration.
 I embrace parallel execution and parameterized tests to optimize test coverage and minimize execution time.
-Timely notifications are sent via email and Telegram, ensuring prompt awareness of test results through a custom bot.
+Timely notifications are sent via email and Telegram, ensuring prompt awareness of test results through a custom

 In addition, I integrate with Jira for streamlined issue tracking and leverage Allure TestOps for comprehensive test management.
 With hands-on experience in BrowserStack, I ensure compatibility across diverse browsers and devices.